-An interesting circuit in Garigal Land and Garigal National Park that combines the Slippery Dip service trail with the XC Track, Road to Nowhere and Deep Creek bushwalking tracks.
+An interesting circuit in Garigal Land and Garigal National Park that combines the Slippery Dip service trail with the XC Track, Road to Nowhere and Caleyi bushwalking tracks.

 It’s been a couple of years since completing the shorter “Moon Rock Loop”; I’m back today to complete a longer loop and explore more of the area between Five Mile Creek and Middle Creek.
 Although some maps show the entire area as Garigal National Park, Slippery Dip Loop starts on Garigal Land (owned and managed by the Metropolitan Aboriginal Land Council) before it enters Garigal National Park.